spencertipping/tau/doc/pi-gc.md

-# π₀ GC
+# π GC
-[π₀](pi0.md) was created to solve the "transform things without copying" problem: rather than having γs that consume and produce full UTF9 values, we have functions that refer to parts of those values, copying only what's needed.
+[π](pi.md) was created to solve the "transform things without copying" problem: rather than having γs that consume and produce full UTF9 values, we have functions that refer to parts of those values, copying only what's needed.

 Taken to its logical conclusion, we end up with a shared heap that can span all γs within a Φ. All that's needed is a way to drop heap-references into UTF9 values, rewriting them as needed at the Φ boundaries.
 This is all invisible to the user, who can assume UTF9s are immutable and manipulated as though they were being fully copied at every step.

-This page is about GC ideas; see [GC implementation](pi0-gc-impl.md) for the algorithm and invariants.
+This page is about GC ideas; see [GC implementation](pi-gc-impl.md) for the algorithm and invariants.

 ## UTF9 flagging
 Most UTF9 values are allocated inline: a tuple physically contains its elements, for example.
 This is convenient from a GC perspective because it means we can just copy the value as a single block without inspecting its contents, and all internal offsets are also preserved. **However,** that's not the whole story.

 If we forced these constraints onto all heap-allocated UTF9 values, we'd effectively wind up copying most of the stuff we want to avoid.
-Instead, we allow references, defined by the [π₀ subtype of UTF9](pi0-utf9.md), which can be dropped into arbitrary locations in UTF9.
+Instead, we allow references, defined by the [π subtype of UTF9](pi-utf9.md), which can be dropped into arbitrary locations in UTF9.
 Functions that work with UTF9 will dereference these, and the GC will transform them as necessary -- just like pointers are updated in traditional mark/sweep collectors.

 Every UTF9 value that contains a reference must be transformed, either to rewrite or to inline that reference.
 We mark UTF9 values using the [flag](utf9.md#flags) bit, which applies upwards.
 References are flagged, which automatically causes anything that contains them to be flagged as well.

-So: un-flagged values can be moved as opaque data, flagged values have internal fields that must be transformed. `π₀h.simplify(i9) → O9` will remove any references and provide an object that can be written to a boundary [Φ](Phi.md).
+So: un-flagged values can be moved as opaque data, flagged values have internal fields that must be transformed. `πh.simplify(i9) → O9` will remove any references and provide an object that can be written to a boundary [Φ](Phi.md).

 ## GC structure